The Top 10 Old Wives’ Tales

 Number 6: Cracking Knuckles Leads To Arthritis

-There is no scientific evidence, study or proof that cracking your knuckles leads to arthritis – there are however, suggestions that it can lead to other issues with the knuckles later in life.
+There is no scientific evidence, study or proof that cracking your knuckles leads to arthritis – there are however, suggestions that it can lead to other issues with your knuckles later in life.

-We recently did an article about this topic.
+We recently wrote an entire article about this very topic.
 You can read it here.

 Number 5: Feed a Fever Starve a Cold?